 Interaction Betadiversity

 To investigate why species interactions change over time and space, we need to consider the mechanisms shaping interaction betadiversity.
 Interactions may change due to changes in 1) fitness benefits, 2) detectability, and 3) species co-occurrence.
 For each of these factors, we can alter our model to assess whether adding time-based indices improves prediction and highlight the interaction links that might change over time.
 However, before we begin, it is critical that we describe the meaning of stochasticity in our probabilistic model.
 The posterior distribution of the probability of interaction captures the variance in the ecological process given our available data.
 Whether this variance stems from unmeasured ecological variables, or the true ‘randomness’, is a matter of interpretation (Youngflesh).
 For our practical purposes, it means that the likelihood of observing an interaction on a given day of filming is variable.
-Rather than focusing on predicting individual observations, we are interested in the distribution that describes the probability of observing a given interaction.
+Rather than focusing on predicting individual observations, we are interested in the distribution that describes the probability of observing a given interaction link.
 This means that every sampling event will yield variation.
 We do not see this variation as a meaningful measure of ecological betadiversity, but rather as the outcome of a stochastic ecological process.
 Meaningful betadiversity will come from underlying changes in the ecological process.
 In our example, we can assess this by testing whether the addition of time-based indices to the observation and process models improve predictions of interactions in our testing data.

 Changes in Fitness benefits